Blog Hero

 They can also check your meibomian glands for any blockages by using their fingertips to apply light pressure on the eyelids to observe the secretions or accumulated oils.
 Once your eye doctor confirms meibomian gland dysfunction, they can offer treatment options based on the severity of the conditions and tailored to your specific needs.

-Treatment for Blocked Meibomian Glands
+In-Office Treatment for Blocked Meibomian Glands

 Intense Pulsed Light Therapy